 A) No. Permits are for Bear Hunting Zones, not season segments.

 3. Q) Can I use bait to hunt black bear if I am hunting from the ground?

 A) Yes, but you cannot be within 300 feet of bait if in a structure of any kind.
-Baiting on National Wildlife Refuges and the Delaware Water Gap National Recreation Area is not permitted.
+Baiting on National Wildlife Refuges and in the Delaware Water Gap National Recreation Area is not permitted.